-- i Lot sizes and dimensions for subdivisions of land in the Town Centre, Corner Shopping Centre, Remarkables Park, Resort and Visitor Zones. - ii Sizes and dimensions of lots for access, utilities, reserves and roads. - iii There will be no minimum lot sizes or areas for hydro development activities and subdivision.
+- i Lot sizes and dimensions for subdivisions of land in the Town Centre, Corner Shopping Centre, Remarkables Park, Resort and Visitor Zones. - ii Sizes and dimensions of lots for access, utilities, reserves and roads.

-15.2.6.2 Site Subdivision Standards - Lot Sizes and Dimensions i Lot Sizes
+15.2.6.2 Site Subdivision Standards - Lot Sizes and Dimensions